rawlingsj/shiftwork/src/main/webapp/bower_components/angular-bootstrap-calendar/README.md

 Pull requests are welcome.

-Looking for an angular2 version of this module?
-Development is underway here: https://github.com/mattlewis92/angular2-calendar
+Looking for an angular 2.0+ version of this library?
+Check this out: https://github.com/mattlewis92/angular-calendar

 ## Installation

 The calendar has a few dependencies, these are as follows, and must be included before this libraries files:

-* [AngularJS](https://angularjs.org/) 1.3.x, 1.4.x and 1.5.x are supported
+* [AngularJS](https://angularjs.org/) 1.3.x, 1.4.x, 1.5.x and 1.6.x are supported
 * [Bootstrap](http://getbootstrap.com/) 3+ (CSS only)
 * [Moment.js](http://momentjs.com/)

+**Optional dependencies:**
 * [ui-bootstrap](http://angular-ui.github.io/bootstrap/) (0.14.0+, optional, include for collapse animations and tooltips.
-* [interact.js](http://interactjs.io/) (optional, include to allow drag and drop on the calendar)
+* [interactjs](http://interactjs.io/) (optional, include to allow drag and drop on the calendar)
 * [ngTouch](https://docs.angularjs.org/api/ngTouch) (optional, include if using the calendar on mobile devices.
 You will also need to enable `$touchProvider.ngClickOverrideEnabled(true)` on angular 1.5.0+)

 You can install through bower: